Skip to main contentTailor AI LogoTailor AI

 Everything about running experiments in Tailor: from planning to promoting a winner.

-Only add a third variant when you have enough conversion volume that splitting traffic three ways won't slow results to a crawl.
-Variants must be meaningfully different (not tiny copy tweaks).
+Only add extra variants when you have enough conversion volume that splitting traffic three or four ways won't slow results to a crawl.
+Variants should be meaningfully different, not minor tweaks.

-If you're struggling to get steady conversions with two variants, stick to A/B. Sequential iteration (promote the winner, then test the next idea) is almost always better than testing five variants at once.
+If you're struggling to get steady conversions with two variants, stick to a simple A/B test.
+Sequential iteration (promote the winner, then test the next idea) is almost always better than testing many variants at once.

 Reading Results